Why You Should Use Glycolic Acid On Your Legs

 What You Should Know When Using Glycolic Acid On Your Legs

-Glycolic acid products are effective, but there are some things you need to know.
+Glycolic acid products are effective, but there are a few things you should know.

 Irritation

-People with dry and overly-sensitive skin can experience a lot of irritation from glycolic acid.
-If that sounds like you, you might want to start out slow.
+People with dry, overly sensitive skin can experience significant irritation from glycolic acid.
+If that sounds like you, you might want to start slow.

-If you notice your skin getting too irritated or flaky after using it, cut back.
+If you notice your skin becoming too irritated or flaky after using it, reduce the amount.

-Another thing to consider is proper moisturizing after glycolic acid application.
-If your skin is sensitive, it is recommended to find a moisturizing glycolic acid lotion, and then follow up with another moisturizing lotion to lock the hydration in.
+If your skin is sensitive, it is recommended to find a moisturizing glycolic acid lotion and then follow up with another moisturizing lotion to lock in hydration.

 Stinging

-It is normal for glycolic acid to sting a little bit for 15-20 minutes post-application.
+It is normal for glycolic acid to sting slightly for 15-20 minutes after application.
 If it’s stinging – it’s working.

 However, it should never feel painful.
-If your skin starts to feel like it’s burning or getting irritated in a painful way, the glycolic acid product might be too strong for you (see above).
+If your skin starts to feel like it’s burning or getting irritated painfully, the glycolic acid product might be too strong for you (see above).

 That being said, if it’s your first time using glycolic acid, expect it to sting a little bit immediately after application, and don’t worry about it as long as it’s not stinging for hours or causing any pain.